imhotep/hass-unifi-access/README.md

 mode: single
 ```
 # API Limitations
 The Unifi Access API does *NOT* support door locking at the moment.
-You probably already have it set to autmatically lock after a small delay anyway.
+You probably already have it set to automatically lock after a small delay anyway.

 # Wish list
 This integration is pretty basic for now but I would like to add support for the following